 Dan Reeves and Josh Schiffer developed a mathematical model, parameterized with demographic and contact data from King County, WA, to project SARS-CoV-2 transmission during and after various reopening scenarios, with the goal of understanding how adjunctive interventions and physical distancing may be used to help society return to “normalcy” including the safe reopening of schools, and to endure potential subsequent epidemic waves.
-With Chloe Bracis (Grenoble), Dobromir Dimitrov, Mia Moore, and Dave Swan.
+Recently released COVID projections app.
+With Chloe Bracis (Grenoble), Eileen Burns, Dobromir Dimitrov, Mia Moore, and Dave Swan.

 Dan Reeves used phylogenetically-informed models of viral evolution to determine that neutral evolution, rather than adaptive selection, can explain rare mutations seen across SARS-CoV-2 genomes, and that a single vaccine candidate should be efficacious against currently circulating lineages.
 In partnership with collaborators at Walter Reed Army Institute of Research.

 Josh Schiffer determined that optimal COVID-19 vaccine allocation strategies depend critically on the degree of viral transmission and the single-dose efficacy of COVID-19 vaccines.
 The study used mathematical modeling combined with optimization algorithms to minimize five metrics of disease burden.
 With Laura Matrajt, Julia Eaton, Tiffany Leung, Dobromir Dimitrov, Dave Swan, and Holly Janes.